CenturyLinkCloud/PublicKB/Cloud Application Manager/Dedicated Edition/camd-initialsetup.md

 ### Overview

-This article shows how to do initial setup of Cloud Application Manager Dedicated Edition (referred to as appliance from now on) platform.
-Once you install the appliance, set it up for others in your organization to use.
-Finally, assign a friendly hostname or vanity URL to point users to Cloud Application Manager Dedicated.
-Optionally, configure other settings such as add SSH keys to access the appliance, NTP time servers and zone, enable outbound email notifications using SMTP, or switch to a new device to store appliance and Cloud Application Manager data.
+This article documents the initial setup of Cloud Application Manager Dedicated Edition (referred to as 'appliance').
+This covers installation of the appliance and setting it up for others in your organization to use.

+You can then assign a [user-friendly hostname](#changing-the-cloud-application-manager-dedicated-edition-hostname) (vanity URL) to point users wishing to access the appliance.
+Upon completion, *optional settings* allow you to configure [SSH keys](#adding-your-ssh-key-optional) for accessing the appliance, [time zone and NTP servers](#changing-ntp-time-zone-optional), [email notifications via SMTP](#enabling-smtp-outbound-email-optional), or using a [new device to store appliance and Cloud Application Manager data](#switching-cloud-application-manager-dedicated-edition-device-root-storage).

 ### Audience